Department of Bioproducts and Biosystems

 Group lead by Assist.
 Prof. Lauri Rautkari research and developes new sustainable, environmentally friendly and diverse wood products with enhanced properties.

 The Wood Material Technology group, headed by Professor Mark Hughes, provides teaching and conducts research in the area of wood technology.

-Bioprocess engineering group led by Prof. Sandip Bankar is dedicated to develop efficient yet economic bioprocesses for industrially valuable biomolecules.
+Bioprocess engineering group led by Prof. Sandip Bankar is dedicated to develop sustainable, efficient yet economic bioprocesses for industrially valuable biomolecules.